Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 ## LED behaviour and error codes

 All Duet 3 main boards, expansion and tool boards have a red LED.
 Some also have a green LED.
-On more recent boards, the red LED is labelled STATUS and the green on is labelled ACT (for Activity).
+On more recent boards, the red LED is labelled STATUS and the green one is labelled ACT (for Activity).
 On older boards the red LED is labelled DIAG.

 The red LED behaviour is: